 According to Montessori, all children need these essentials in order to advance successfully in life, or as Mario Montessori called them, “human tendencies”:

 Order – Children thrive when they have clear boundaries in place.
 Adults have to reinforce those boundaries in a matter-of-fact manner and stay consistent.
 Word “no” shouldn’t be something we tend to avoid.
 Even if it provokes a very strong emotional response.
 Comforting child is a natural way to deal with those eruptions of feelings.
 Also, children feel safe and confident when they follow the everyday routine and they know what to expect.

 Orientation – It is important for children to remember that they have a place they belong – belong to the family and circle of friends and have a community to be a part of.
 Place where they can feel accepted, valued and loved for who they are.
 Our task is to provide an environment where children are free to express their frustration, joy, content, anger, fear.
 The peaceful environment creates a peaceful atmosphere, state of mind and body for both – adults and children.

 Communication – Communication is not always verbal.
-We can communicate peace, love and acceptance through our gestures and body language.
-Always coming down to child’s level and making eye-contact are all essential parts of establishing successful communication based on respect.
+We can communicate peace, love, and acceptance through our gestures and body language.
+Always coming down to the child’s level and making eye-contact are all essential parts of establishing successful communication based on respect.

 Exploration – Children need to be familiar with their emotions and what to call those feelings that arise in their chest.
 They should be allowed to explore what in their environment makes them feel sad, happy, curious, exhausted, helpless or empowered.

 Self-preservation and Self-Development – In order for a child to function and develop properly, we have to make sure that his or her needs are met on all levels.
 For body it is nutritious food and exercise, for the mind – challenges and means to develop.
 The well-being of the soul and spirit is just as paramount.

 Abstraction and Imagination – Children should be free to express their feelings and emotions through imaginative play, art experiences, drawing.